7373Mehar/portfolio_3d/README.md

    npm run dev
    ```

-5. Open your browser and go to `http://localhost:3000` to see the website in action.

 ## Features

 - Interactive 3D elements using Three.js
 - Responsive design
-- Showcases projects, skills, and experience

 Feel free to adjust the repository link and license section as needed!